ico-masters/website/_pages/clients.md

 layout: clients
 permalink: /clients
 id: clients
-name: Clients
+name: Portfiloi
-title: Our Clients
+title: Our Portfolio
 hero_image: /assets/images/hero2.jpg
-headline: Our Client Portfolio
+headline: Our Portfolio
-home_headline: 'Clients, Partners & Portfolio'
+home_headline: Portfolio
 summary: >-
   The projects that make up our portfolio offer creative solutions through the use of decentralized technologies.
 They all share ambitious visions,